Wild Carrot distinct “bracts” under the flower

 The roots, even when young can be tough so it is best to use them as a flavouring.
-For example boil them in a stock and then discard before consuming.
+For example, boil them in a stock and then discard them before consuming.

 The leaves can be eaten raw or cooked.

-The seeds have a very distinctive taste and can be added to breads and stews.
+The seeds have a very distinctive taste and can be added to bread and stews.